talkerswe/fabrilous-updater-gui/README.md

 Minecraft client-side (server side will be soon) mod used to check for updates to your Fabric mods.

 Note: Only works with mods uploaded to CurseForge or Modrinth.

+**Mod Menu, Fabric Language Kotlin and Cloth Config API should be installed!**

 Nightly builds download link [here](https://nightly.link/RELOADEDev/fabrilous-updater-gui/workflows/build/main/Package.zip)